mendrik/feather/feather-docs/content/decorators/index.md

   @Template(name?: string, warmUp?: boolean)
 ```

-With this decorator you can define multiple methods that provide a way to render a widget.
-If the name
+Decorate methods that return a simple html string to render the widget.
+You can have multiple templates
+per single widget if you need to display them in different ways.
+If the name parameter is missing it
-parameter is missing it is set to 'default'.
-Then you can use this.render() without any name, but simetimes
+is set to 'default'.
+Then you can use this.render() without any arguments, otherwise call this.render(name)
-you might want to render the same data with different HTML.
+with name being set to the match the @Template(name) decorator.

 ## @Rest